jctanner/odh-security-2.0/docs/GATEWAY_DESIGN_DOC.md

 ### Phase 2: Authentication Integration

 1.  **Task 2.1:** Implement the logic to deploy and configure `kube-auth-proxy` as a central service.
+This includes creating its `Deployment` and `Service`, and configuring the `Service` with the necessary annotations (`service.beta.openshift.io/serving-cert-secret-name`) to enable automatic TLS serving certificates.
 2.  **Task 2.2:** Add logic to the gateway controller to configure the `Gateway` with the `ext_authz` filter pointing to `kube-auth-proxy`.
 3.  **Task 2.3:** Implement the OpenShift OAuth integration for `kube-auth-proxy`.
 4.  **Task 2.4:** Implement the OIDC integration, allowing configuration via a Secret.